MicrosoftDocs/azure-devops-docs/docs/pipelines/release/index.md

 #### Q: When and why would I abandon a release?

-After you create a release, you can redeploy your artifacts to any stages defined in your release.
+A: After you create a release, you can redeploy your artifacts to any stages defined in your release.
 This is useful if you want to do regular manual releases or set up [stage triggers](triggers.md#env-triggers) that redeploys your artifacts to a specific stage.

 If you don't plan to reuse the release, or want to prevent it from being used, you can abandon the release as follows **Pipelines** > (...) > **Abandon**.
 You can't abandon a release when a deployment is in progress, you must cancel the deployment first.

 :::image type="content" source="media/what-is-release-management/abandon-release.png" alt-text="A screenshot showing how to abandon a release.":::

-## How do I manage the names for new releases?
+#### Q: How do I manage the names for new releases?

-The names of releases for a release pipeline are, by default, sequentially numbered.
+A: By default, release pipelines are sequentially numbered.
 The first release is named **Release-1**, the next release is **Release-2**, and so on.
 You can change this naming scheme by editing the release name format mask.
-In the **Options** tab of a release pipeline, edit the **Release name format** property in the **General** page.
+From the **Options** tab of your release pipeline, change the **Release name format** property in the **General** page.

-When specifying the format mask, you can use the following predefined variables.
+When specifying the format mask, you can use the following predefined variables:

 | Variable | Description |
 |----------|-------------|